SpeakUP Academy

 What does the suffix -grounded mean in English?

-The suffix -grounded having a secure foundation in a specified reality or domain; firmly connected to the ground of evidence, experience, or psychological stability In Spanish it usually maps to fundamentado / arraigado / con los pies en la tierra.
+The suffix -grounded describes how sensible or well-supported a person, idea, or theory is: well-grounded (sensible, level-headed) versus poorly-grounded (weakly supported).
+In Spanish it usually maps to fundamentado / arraigado / con los pies en la tierra.

 Can you give an example of a word with -grounded?